 So how do you hold yourself accountable without beating yourself up when you are disappointed in yourself?
 Of what possible value is shame?
 Remorse, maybe, but shame?

-Can we can we harvest all of the good parts of holding ourselves accountable without without being harmfully critical of ourselves?
+Can we harvest all of the good parts of holding ourselves accountable without being harmfully critical of ourselves?

 I think it’s a really fine balance, a really difficult spot sweet spot to hit, where you hold yourself accountable enough but you don’t chastise yourself, you don’t punish yourself… you don’t ruin yourself for yourself.

 I’m wondering what thinking about it in this way means, if just considering it is a kind of progress.
-It’s not like I haven’t thought about it this way before.
-I need to keep that what Trish said last night front and foremost… That this is how it is right now, this is how it is in this moment.
+I need to keep that what someone said to me last night front and foremost… “This is how it is right now, this is how it is in this moment.
 It is what it is.
-Live in the now as much as you can.
+Live in the now as much as you can.”

-I’m tempted all the time to make all these grand plans.
+I’m tempted continually to make all these grand plans.
 Plans and plans.
-I think that for me planning all years ago was a survival target technique.
+I think that for me planning all those years ago was a survival target technique.
 I got through the bad days by having a 5-year plan, a 2-year plan, a 1-year plan, a 6-month plan, and a 1-month plan.
-And I would align goals and tasks and projects with those with those various plans and do what I could to meet them.
+And I would align goals and tasks and projects with those various plans and do what I could to meet them.
 And that helped me stay somewhat sane in an insane situation, made it easier to bridge the really bad times.

-And all the planning I did used up a lot of mental energy that I probably didn’t have to spare.
-But I think it also functioned to keep me somewhat grounded in the worst of times, because you know having a plan with goals and tasks assigned to it at least kept me putting one foot in front of the other.
+All the planning I did consumed a lot of mental energy that I probably didn’t have to spare.
+But I think it also functioned to keep me somewhat grounded in the worst of times because having a plan with goals and tasks assigned to it at least kept me putting one foot in front of the other.

-It’s not about a steady uptick in progress, although one hopes that the the overall process in general continues to progress.
+It’s not about a steady uptick in progress (although one hopes that the overall situation in general continues to improve).
 But it’s important to remember that across all the days of your life, even when you’re working on it, you’ll have ups and downs, maybe monthly ups and downs, weekly ups and downs, daily ones — hopefully not hourly, hopefully not minute by minute — but over time the ups and downs become actually part of the process, not right or wrong, but just what is, and we see them and recognize them for what they are, and know… know that they too shall pass.
 And then happen again, all for our edification and growth.